-The sequence of issuing BE instruction is: CS# goes low $\rightarrow$ send BE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.
+The sequence of issuing BE instruction is: CS# goes low \rightarrow send BE instruction code \rightarrow 4-byte address on SI \rightarrow CS# goes high.

 Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
-The SIO[3:1] are don't care during SPI mode.
+The SIO[3:1] are don't care when during SPI mode.

 The self-timed Block Erase Cycle time (tBE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be checked while the Block Erase cycle is in progress.
 The WIP sets during the tBE timing, and clears when Block Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the Block is protected by BP bits (WPSEL=0; Block Lock (BP) protection mode) or SPB/DPB (WPSEL=1; Advanced Sector Protection mode), the Block Erase (BE) instruction will not be executed on the block.
+If the Block is protected by BP bits (WPSEL=0; Block Protect Mode) or SPB (WPSEL=1; Individual Sector Protect Mode), the Block Erase (BE) instruction will not be executed on the block.